How to Start a Food Blog

 Can you guess who was the last person among her blogging friends to make a Facebook page and a Pinterest account for their food blog?
 You guessed right!
 Mistake number 3 by me.

 Don’t make the same mistake I did.
 Promote early and promote often.
-Network with other bloggers.
+Network with other bloggers in your niche.
 Make social media accounts for your blog name and tirelessly promote your blog content on social media.
 Comment on other blogs in your niche.
 Join Facebook groups and Pinterest group boards.

 Help with Promoting your Blog on Social Media:

 Also critical to promoting your content is to start building an email list from the start.
 Email lists do cost money so you may be reluctant to start one.
 I have great news, you can start an email list and collect up to 1,000 subscribers and send them thousands of emails a month for free with Mailerlite!
 Mailerlite also gives you tools to design email capture forms, landing pages, and beautiful newsletters.

 About a year ago, I migrated my email list to another service called ConvertKit.
 I chose ConvertKit because it focuses on selling products such as eBooks and that is a focus of mine.
 You can read about my experience with ConvertKit and you can sign up for ConvertKit here.

 I don’t recommend that you start with ConvertKit unless you already have an established blog with an email list or products to sell.

 Mailerlite is my recommendation for a new blogger to build their list.
 You can start your list with Mailerlite for free here.